intelsdi-x/snap-relay/README.md

 <!--
 # Check metric types collected in plugin description
 # Check description of the plugin
+# Check description of metrics collected
 # TODO: Add info on loading a stand-alone plugin in snap/README.md#examples
-# TODO: Add METRICS.md file
 # Run pluginsync -> Will add CONTRIBUTING.md and makefile and travis build status (?)-->

 # snap streaming collector plugin - relay